Create a Brand

 Now it’s time to write your positioning statement up!
 Here’s a template for writing a positioning statement:

-For [Target Customer], the [Brand] is the [Point of Differentiation] among all [Frame of Reference] because [Reason to Believe].
+For [Target Customer], the [Business Name] is the [Point of Differentiation] among all [Frame of Reference] because [Reason to Believe].

 - The point of differentiation (POD) describes how your brand or product benefits customers in ways that set you apart from your competitors.